Remote Desktop not working after Windows 10 upgrade

 If the solutions mentioned above are invalid for the Remote Desktops not working after the Window upgrade, you can revert the Windows to a previous version where the application work normally.

 Step 1.
 In the Search box, type "system restore" and choose it from the result list.

 Step 2.
 Click "Next", choose a restore point, and click Next.

 Step 3.
 Confirm the restore point and click “Finish” to revert your PC to its previous status where RDP can work normally.

 Employ free & fast Windows Remote Desktop alternative

 If you consider the whole process to fix Windows 10 Remote Desktop not working issue a lit bit complicated, you can turn to a reliable alternative to Windows Remote Desktop for remote connection.
 Here AnyViewer is recommended because of its intuitive interface and quick connection.
 It can also work with Windows 11/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
 Free download and see how it works.

-Step 4.
-Then you can control another computer quickly.
-Once remote connection is established, you can take many operations like opening Windows Explorer, Task Manager, and Command-Line of the office computer from home and you can also refresh the remote desktop or stop the connection via the top menu.
+Step 3.
+Then you can take many operations like opening Windows Explorer, Task Manager, and Command-Line of the office computer from home and you can also refresh the remote desktop or stop the connection via the top menu.